 Skyrim Mods for PS4 & Xbox One

-According to Howard and Hines, there will be a separate Creation Kit that will be used to upload mods for Skyrim Special Edition to Bethesda.net.
+According to Howard and Hines, there is a separate Creation Kit that will be used to upload mods for Skyrim Special Edition to Bethesda.net.
 The Skyrim Special Edition Creation kit will go through a beta before its released to the public and those looking to test it can sign up now for a beta.

-Hines notes that at least some Skyrim mods for Xbox One should be available to download on release day in October though that of course depends on the release of the Creation Kit and the speed of developers.
+Hines notes that at least some Skyrim mods for Xbox One and PS4 should be available to download on release day in October though that of course depends on the release of the Creation Kit and the speed of developers.
 Again, we’ve already seen some mods emerge but the list is a short one.

 In the meantime, check out our Skyrim mods wish for Xbox One and PS4 in the list below.
 These are some of our favorite Skyrim mods for PC.

 Killing a dragon in Skyrim is satisfying.
 Looting the dragon and realizing you have no room in your inventory for dragon bones isn't.
-This is why we hope Bandolier, one of our favorite Skyrim mods, makes its way over to the Xbox One and PS4.
+This is why we hope Bandolier, one of our favorite Skyrim mods, makes its way over to the console.

 Bandolier - Bags and Pouches adds a number of different (and extremely clever) items that increase your carry weight.
 There are book holders, belt pouches, and vial holders.
 And of course, there are bandoliers.
 All of them look great and they serve an important purpose.